qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 If anything changes, you'll see a new version number pop up, like going from 0.0.6 to 0.1.
 So, it's a good idea to lock in the FastEmbed version you're using to avoid surprises.

-## Usage with Qdrant
+## Using FastEmbed with Qdrant

-Qdrant is a Vector Store, offering a comprehensive, efficient, and scalable solution for modern machine learning and AI applications.
-Whether you are dealing with billions of data points, require a low latency performant vector solution, or specialized quantization methods – [Qdrant is engineered](/documentation/overview/) to meet those demands head-on.
+Qdrant is a Vector Store, offering comprehensive, efficient, and scalable [enterprise solutions](https://qdrant.tech/enterprise-solutions/) for modern machine learning and AI applications.
+Whether you are dealing with billions of data points, require a low latency performant [vector database solution](https://qdrant.tech/qdrant-vector-database/), or specialized quantization methods – [Qdrant is engineered](/documentation/overview/) to meet those demands head-on.

 The fusion of FastEmbed with Qdrant’s vector store capabilities enables a transparent workflow for seamless embedding generation, storage, and retrieval.
 This simplifies the API design — while still giving you the flexibility to make significant changes e.g. you can use FastEmbed to make your own embedding other than the DefaultEmbedding and use that with Qdrant.

 Below is a detailed guide on how to get started with FastEmbed in conjunction with Qdrant.

-### Installation
+### Step 1: Installation

 Before diving into the code, the initial step involves installing the Qdrant Client along with the FastEmbed library.
 This can be done using pip: